TrilbyWhite/goldy-gopher/README.md

   any POSIX compliant libc implementation will be considered bugs - please report them.

 * Libedit: Can be replaced by GNU readline.
-A conditional in the makefile allows for `make GPL` to build this variant.
+Commented lines in the Makefile can be uncommented (and comment out the libedit line) to build a readline variant.
   Any redistribution of the realine variant would have to be licensed under the GPL.